Adam11111/GettingAndCleaningData/CodeBook.md

 See README.md for data source as well as code to import into R for run_analysis.R to work

+IMPORTANT ASSUMPTION: The XYZ variables were not stacked on the assumption that the axis directions are to be kept separate.

 ## Description

 This dataset represents the mean and standard deviation of accelerometer and gyroscopic data from smartphones.